kartik-v/bootstrap-star-rating/README.md

 The plugin supports only whole filled (or empty) stars and not partially filled stars.
 This is probably an enhancement to be planned for future.

 ## Installation
 The preferred way to install this plugin is using `composer` package manager.
-Either run

-    $ php composer.phar require kartik-v/bootstrap-star-rating "dev-master"
+- Either run `$ php composer.phar require kartik-v/bootstrap-star-rating "dev-master"`,

-or add:

-    "kartik-v/bootstrap-star-rating": "dev-master"

-to your composer.json file
+- or add `"kartik-v/bootstrap-star-rating": "dev-master"` to your `composer.json` file

 > You can also manually install the plugin easily to your project.
 Just use the ZIP/TAR ball links to download the assets (css and js folders) into your project.